Cricket

 Cricket Technology

-Over the years cricket has incorporated into the game a few of the technological advances available.
-There have been some rejections of technology, such as the use of aluminum cricket bats, but generally the ICC have been rightly cautious about making changes to the game that will impact the players and spectators.
-Here are discussions about a few of the technological innovations that are in cricket or are being discussed about being included.
+Over the years cricket has incorporated into the game a few of the latest technological advances available, such as decision reviews for catches, LBW, no balls and run-outs.
+There have also been some rejections of technology, such as the use of aluminum cricket bats, but generally the ICC has been rightly cautious about making changes to the game that will impact the players and spectators.

 Third Umpire

 Players are allowed to challenge decisions made by the on-field umpires, and have them referred to the TV official.
 For each innings of the Test, each team can challenge any decisions, though they will be limited to three unsuccessful challenges per innings.
 Only the batsman on the receiving end of the umpire’s original decision or the captain of the fielding side can appeal by making a “T” sign with both forearms at shoulder height.
-The third umpire uses the technology of the hot spot and slow motion replays at different angles to gain information and make decisions.
+The third umpire uses the technology of the hot spot and slow-motion replays at different angles to gain information and make decisions.

 TV Technology